Getting Started–Step 1: Decide

 NCHE has worked hard to pioneer and establish friendly homeschool laws in NC because we believe that parents have what it takes to educate their children at home.
 The first step in homeschooling is simple and often underestimated: you must decide to homeschool.
-We want you to make an informed decision, so NCHE provides the latest research and statistics about homeschooling in North Carolina, as well as the benefits of a home education, when you explore at the top, right of this page.
+So that you can make an informed decision, we provide research and statistics about homeschooling in North Carolina, as well as the benefits of home education, under the “explore” tab in the menu at the top of our website.

 NCHE has an active Facebook page where you can read, ask questions, and discuss topics with homeschoolers.

 NCHE’s Thrive!
 Conference is the best homeschool conference in North Carolina.
-This 3-day event features knowledgeable speakers, a huge vendor hall, 1:1 mentoring, activities for children, a college fair, and the largest homeschool graduation ceremony in the state.
-The Thrive! conference is the best place to learn about (or learn more about!) homeschooling.
+This 3-day event in late May features knowledgeable speakers, a huge vendor hall, 1:1 mentoring, activities for children, a college fair, and the largest homeschool graduation ceremony in the state.
+The Thrive!
+Conference is the best place to learn about (or learn more about!) homeschooling.

 The Summit is our annual 1-day conference for educating exceptional children and boasts large-group learning sessions from national speakers and small-group breakout time where you will meet other families homeschooling children with special needs.

-You already have a philosophy of education which guides your thinking and your actions—everyone does!
-Learning about different philosophies will help you become aware of your own ideas so you can hone them and help your children grow in knowledge and in character.
+Reading books, articles, blogs, and websites is one of the most helpful ways to determine if you want to choose to homeschool.
+As you research reasons to homeschool, you will also learn about different philosophies and methods.
+Learning about different philosophies and methods will help you become aware of your own ideas so you can hone them and help your children grow in knowledge and in character.

 - For the Children’s Sake, Susan Schaeffer Macaulay